dayton-outar/shillings/docs/EXPERIENCE/performance/UNDERSTANDING.CRITICAL.CSS.md

 # Understanding Critical CSS

-This chapter covers:

-- Understanding critical CSS and the problem it solves
-- Understanding how critical CSS works
-- Using critical CSS in projects
-- Knowing the benefits of critical CSS before and after implementation

 Critical CSS is an advanced CSS optimization technique that improves perceived page speed by prioritizing the styles needed for above-the-fold content.
 The goal is simple: let the browser paint the visible part of the page sooner.

 ## What Does Critical CSS Solve?